Diffeological Coarse Moduli Spaces of Stacks over Manifolds: From Diffeology to Concrete Sheaves

 \section{From Diffeology to Concrete Sheaves}

 \labell{s:diffeology}

-In this section we review the definition of a diffeology, a concrete sheaf, and establish an equivalence of categories between diffeological spaces and concrete sheaves over manifolds \hypref{c:diffeol equiv csheaves}{Corollary} (see also \hypref{r:diffeol equiv csheaves}{Remark}).
+In this section we review the definition of a diffeology and a concrete sheaf, and establish an equivalence of categories between diffeological spaces and concrete sheaves over manifolds (see \cref{c:diffeol equiv csheaves} and \cref{r:diffeol equiv csheaves}).
 Our main resource for diffeology is the book by Iglesias-Zemmour \cite{iglesias}.
 For more details on concrete sheaves, see \cite{BH}.

 \begin{definition} Let $\open$ be the category of open subsets of $\R^n$ for any $n$ and their smooth maps.
 Let $\mfld$ be the category of manifolds.
-We implicitly realize these categories as sites with coverages generated by standard open covers. \end{definition}
+Equipped with coverages generated by standard open covers, both $\open$ and $\mfld$ are sites.
+Note that the singleton $\RR^0:=\{0\}$ is an object of $\open$ and $\mfld$. \end{definition}

 \begin{definition}[Diffeological Space]\labell{d:diffeology} Let $X$ be a set.
-A \emph{parametrization} $p:U\to X$ is a function from an open subset $U$ of $\open$.
+A \emph{parametrization} $p\colon U\to X$ is a function from an object of $\open$ to $X$.
 A \emph{diffeology} $\mathcal{D}$ on $X$ is a family of parametrizations satisfying the following three axioms:

-\begin{itemize} \item \textbf{(Covering Axiom)} All constant maps $p:U\to X$ are contained in $\mathcal{D}$. \item \textbf{(Gluing Axiom)} If $p:U\to X$ is a parametrization such that there exist an open cover $\{U_\alpha\}_{\alpha\in A}$ of $U$ and a family $\{p_\alpha:U_\alpha\to X\}_{\alpha\in A}\subseteq\mathcal{D}$ of parametrizations that satisfy $p_\alpha=p|_{U_\alpha}$, then $p$ is contained in $\mathcal{D}$. \item \textbf{(Smooth Compatibility Axiom)} If $p:U\to X$ is in $\mathcal{D}$ and $f:V\to U$ is a smooth map between open sets of Euclidean spaces, then $f^*p=p\circ f$ is also contained in $\mathcal{D}$. \end{itemize} The pair $(X,\mathcal{D})$ is called a \emph{diffeological space}, and the elements of $\mathcal{D}$ are called \emph{plots}. \end{definition}
+\begin{itemize} \item \textbf{(Covering Axiom)} All constant maps $p\colon U\to X$ are contained in $\mathcal{D}$. \item \textbf{(Gluing Axiom)} If $p\colon U\to X$ is a parametrization such that there exist an open cover $\{U_\alpha\}_{\alpha\in A}$ of $U$ and a family $\{p_\alpha\colon U_\alpha\to X\}_{\alpha\in A}\subseteq\mathcal{D}$ of parametrizations that satisfy $p_\alpha=p|_{U_\alpha}$, then $p$ is contained in $\mathcal{D}$. \item \textbf{(Smooth Compatibility Axiom)} If $p\colon U\to X$ is in $\mathcal{D}$ and $f\colon V\to U$ is a smooth map between open sets of Euclidean spaces, then $f^*p=p\circ f$ is also contained in $\mathcal{D}$. \end{itemize} The pair $(X,\mathcal{D})$ is called a \emph{diffeological space}, and the elements of $\mathcal{D}$ are called \emph{plots}. \end{definition}

-\begin{definition}[Smooth Map]\labell{d:smoothmap} Let $(X,\mathcal{D}_X)$ and $(Y,\mathcal{D}_Y)$ be diffeological spaces, and let $F:X\to Y$ be a map.
+\begin{definition}[Smooth Map]\labell{d:smoothmap} Let $(X,\mathcal{D}_X)$ and $(Y,\mathcal{D}_Y)$ be diffeological spaces, and let $F\colon X\to Y$ be a map.
 Then $F$ is \emph{(diffeologically) smooth} if for every plot $p\in\mathcal{D}_X$, the composition $F\circ p$ is a plot in $\mathcal{D}_Y$. \end{definition}